-The property which Shearwater Resort & Marina is located on was a former Second World War RCAF base, which housed over 1000 men and aircraft that patrolled the expansive coast of central British Columbia.
+Our story begins with the property, which Shearwater is located, being a former Second World War RCAF base, which housed over 1000 men and aircraft that patrolled the expansive coast of central British Columbia.
 In 1947 a large portion of that property was sold to Andrew Widsten, a visionary young man, whose Norwegian family fist settled in Bella Coola.
 As a former officer of the RCAF and savvy businessman with an intimate knowledge of the area, Andrew recognized the need to establish a dedicated marine services business in this strategic location.
 For the next 20 years, Andrew developed the business and community delivering essential services to the area.

 In 1967 Andrew and his wife Jean retired and the Shearwater assets were purchased by their son Craig Widsten, who over the next 50 years guided and nurtured the growth of the family business and surrounding community.
 Craig shared his fathers’ vision and worked tirelessly to expand and grow the business to its present-day company: a full-service marine operation and resort community.

-Shearwater Resort & Marina has been serving the Central Coast of British Columbia.
+Shearwater has been serving the Central Coast of British Columbia.

 Craig is a true entrepreneur and risk-taker who developed this remote coastal business/community through sheer determination and optimism.
 With the support of a devoted wife, children, and grandchildren, he has assembled a dedicated staff over the years who shared his determination to succeed.
 He has led the company in many different pursuits, with each endeavor designed to strengthen the business while creating a comfortable, pleasant community for staff and their families.